-- the statutory obligation to balance the Council's budget in each year of the period; - resourcing services in line with Council priorities; - embedding a culture of value for money and efficiency savings in all activities; - keeping local taxes and charges as low as practicable; - maximising the level and resilience of the resources of cash, assets and people; - ensuring significant risks are identified and mitigated where possible; - ensuring financial reserves reflect the levels of business and risk; - optimising capital spending freedoms; - a sympathetic but robust approach to income and debt management in accordance with a refreshed Income and Debt Recovery Strategy - adherence to the Council's climate emergency declaration of reaching net carbon zero by 2030 (and measures to lead the town towards the same objective).
+- the statutory obligation to balance the Council's budget in each year of the period; - resourcing services in line with Council priorities; - embedding a culture of value for money and efficiency savings in all activities; - keeping local taxes and charges as low as practicable; - maximising the level and resilience of the resources of cash, assets and people; - ensuring significant risks are identified and mitigated where possible; - ensuring financial reserves reflect the levels of business and risk; - optimising capital spending freedoms; - a sympathetic but robust approach to income and debt management in accordance with a refreshed Income and Debt Recovery Strategy; and - adherence to the Council's climate emergency declaration of reaching net carbon zero by 2030 (and measures to lead the town towards the same objective).

 Local government continues a further period of uncharted territory.
 In the face of mounting inflationary and demand pressures it is battling to adapt and in some cases completely revolutionise the services that it provides.
 The MTFSS lays out the principles that will underpin the Council's financial direction to 2027, over which time it will have to reconcile increasing pressures upon its services with resources that are not increasing commensurately.
-For 2023/24, there is an estimated budget gap of £11.3m with a further saving of £4.1m required in 2024/25.
-It is therefore evident that along this journey further services will have to be reprioritised and inevitably some jobs lost, which will not go unnoticed by the residents of Blackpool, the businesses that operate here and the visitors who come to stay.
+For 2024/25, there is an estimated budget gap of £22.8m with a further saving of £7.3m required in 2025/26 and a further £7.9m in 2026/27.
+It is therefore evident that along this journey further services will have to be reprioritised and possibly some jobs lost, which will not go unnoticed by the residents of Blackpool, the businesses that operate here and the visitors who come to stay.